richmahn/en_tn/2th/front/intro.md

 #### What is the "second coming" of Jesus? ####

-The Book of 2 Thessalonians focuses on Jesus' eventual return to Earth.
-At this time, mankind will be judged, Christ's kingdom will begin, and peace will reign.
-This letter also explains that the Antichrist, the most powerful enemy of Christ, will appear before the return of Christ.
-(See: [[rc://en/tw/dict/bible/kt/antichrist]])

-#### What are eternal rewards and punishment? ####

-Those who do not believe in Jesus will suffer eternal punishment after they die.
-Christians are saved from this punishment, but they will be rewarded based on the faithfulness of the life they lived as Christians.
-(See: [[rc://en/tw/dict/bible/kt/save]], [[rc://en/tw/dict/bible/other/reward]] and [[rc://en/tw/dict/bible/kt/faithful]])
+Paul wrote a lot in this letter about Jesus' eventual return to Earth.
+When Jesus returns, he will judge all mankind.
+He will also rule over creation as king.
+And he will cause there to be peace everywhere.
+Paul also explained that a "man of lawlessness" will come before Christ's return.
+This person will obey Satan and cause many people to oppose God.
+But Jesus will destroy this person when he returns.

 ## Part 3: Important Translation Issues ##

-#### What does Paul mean by the expression "in Christ," "in the Lord," etc.? ####
+#### What did Paul mean by the expression "in Christ," "in the Lord," etc.? ####

-Paul means to express the idea of very close union with Christ and the believers.
+Paul meant to express the idea of a very close union with Christ and the believers.
 Please see the introduction to the Book of Romans for more details about this kind of expression.

 #### What are the major issues in the text of the Book of 2 Thessalonians? ####

+The following are the most significant textual issues in 2 Thessalonians:

 * "and the man of lawlessness is revealed" (2:3).
 The ULB, UDB, and most modern versions have this reading.
 Older versions have, "and the man of sin is revealed."
 * "For God chose you as the first fruits for salvation" (2:13) The ULB, UDB, and some other versions have this reading.
 Other versions have, "For God chose you from the first for salvation."
 If there are other versions in their region, translators should consider following their reading in this passage.